-Ionic apps are built in web technologies using Web Views, a full screen and full powered web browser.
+Ionic apps are built-in web technologies using Web Views, a full screen, and a full-powered web browser.

 We can reuse code across multiple platforms.

-Native features like camera, GPS, contacts and so on.
-Ionic uses Cordova plugins features to your app.
+Native features like camera, GPS, contacts, and so on.
+Ionic uses Cordova plugins features for your app.

 Ionic takes several steps to start showing the component on your screen.

 When you are building web applications using hybrid technologies like Ionic, it is easy to convert to Progressive Web Apps that are downloaded easily like any other app.

 If your product is a mobile app that needs to work cross-platform on iOS and Android.

 To build ionic apps you can use Angular, Vue, or even React.
 Ionic’s tech stack is more flexible when compared to React Native.